AidanRosen/HexPass-Portfolio-Vector/src/README.md

-# How to run VectorCalculatorUI:
+# How to Run VectorCalculatorUI:

     1.Upon running the application, click at the top right of the menu on "VectorCalculator".
 A new window will open with the